Shagshag/prestashop-documentation/PrestaShopAutoload.md

 * Visibility: **protected**
 * This property is **static**.
-* This property is defined in classes\PrestaShopAutoload.php line 54
+* This property is defined in [classes/PrestaShopAutoload.php line 54](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/classes/PrestaShopAutoload.php#54)

 Methods